pylint-dev/pylint/doc/development_guide/api/pylint.rst

 ------------------------------

-You can also use ``pylint.lint.Run`` directly if you want to do something that can't be done using only pylint's command line options.
+You can also use ``pylint.lint.Run`` directly if you want to do something that can't be done using only Pylint's command line options.
 Here's the basic example:

 .. sourcecode:: python